ParisAstronomicalDataCentre/OPUS/docs/settings.md

 The file `$OPUS_DIR/uws_client/uws_client.py` contains all the variables needed by the web client with their default values and descriptions.
-This file is part of the repository files and it is recommended to keep it unchanged, however all those variables can be overridden from the `$OPUS_DIR/settings_local.py` file.
+This file is part of the repository files and it is recommended to keep it unchanged.
+However, all those variables can be overridden from the `$OPUS_DIR/settings_local.py` file.

 | Variable            | Description                                                                                                               |